MarkLC-r7/le_php/README.md

 Now you need to download the library from the Downloads Tab, unzip and place the folder in your apps directory.

-To include it in your code, enter the following line, making changes accordingly if you place it in a different location.
+To use it in your code, enter the following lines, making changes accordingly if you place it in a different location.

-`require_once dirname(__FILE__) . '/LeLogger-0.1/LeLogger.php';`
+	require_once dirname(__FILE__) . '/LeLogger-0.1/LeLogger.php';

+	$log = LeLogger::getLogger('loggerName', 'token);

+	$log->Info("Hello Logentries, I'm an Info message");

+Two parameters need to be filled in here, loggerName and token.

+loggerName is the name of that particular logger which is for your benefit should you choose to have more than one.

+token is the token we copied earlier from the Logentries UI.
+It associates this logger with that log file.